triton-inference-server/vllm_backend/README.md

 ## Building the vLLM Backend

-There are several ways to take advantage of the vLLM backend.
+There are several ways to install and deploy the vLLM backend.

 ### Option 1.
 Pre-built Docker Container.